 The Dark Side of Addiction

-The dark side of addiction is the pain and devastation that it causes.
-The dark side includes withdrawal symptoms, as well.
-Withdrawal symptoms are the excruciating mental, physical and emotional problems that addicted persons suffer when they stop using drugs.
+The dark side of addiction to opiate painkillers is the pain and devastation that it causes.
+Although the dark side includes withdrawal symptoms, as well.
+Of course, withdrawal symptoms are the excruciating mental, physical and emotional problems that addicted persons suffer when they stop using drugs.
 Some of the most common withdrawal symptoms that occur from drugs include:

 - Muscle cramps